MoritzB90/PyRID/sphinx/Developers/Theory/results.rst

 simulate the dynamics of the molecules outside simulation box directly.
 As an example system we take a 3d model of synapse.
-The post- and presynaptic spine are both contained inside the simulation volume whereas dendrite and axon are cutoff at the simulation box border (Fig.
+The post- and presynaptic spine are both contained inside the simulation volume whereas dendrite and axon are cutoff at the simulation box border (:numref:`fig:fixed_concentration_val` A).
-`1.3 <#fig:fixed_concentration_val>`__ A).
-We define three molecular
-species: Species A diffuses in the volume outside the spines (in the extracellular space), species B is located inside the postsynaptic spine and species C on the surface (within the membrane) of the postsynaptic spine.
+We define three molecular species: Species A diffuses in the volume outside the spines (in the extracellular space), species B is located inside the postsynaptic spine and species C on the surface (within the membrane) of the postsynaptic spine.
 All species consist of a single particle with radius